microsoft/TypeScript/doc/spec.md

 An interface can inherit from zero or more ***base types*** which are specified in the *InterfaceExtendsClause*.
 The base types must be type references to class or interface types.

-An interface has the members specified in the *ObjectType* of its declaration and furthermore inherits all base type members that aren’t hidden by declarations in the interface:
+An interface has the members specified in the *ObjectType* of its declaration and furthermore inherits all base type members that aren't hidden by declarations in the interface:

 * A property declaration hides a public base type property with the same name.
 * A string index signature declaration hides a base type string index signature.